finbourne/lusid-sdk-python-preview/sdk/docs/WorkspaceApi.md

 # **list_personal_items**
 > PagedResourceListOfWorkspaceItem list_personal_items(workspace_name, as_at=as_at, page=page, sort_by=sort_by, limit=limit, filter=filter)

-[EARLY ACCESS] ListPersonalItems: List the items in a personal workspace.
+[EXPERIMENTAL] ListPersonalItems: List the items in a personal workspace.

 List the items in a personal workspace.